 SR 14, or Milford-Harrington Highway, is a 40-foot-wide roadway that has one 12-foot travel lane in each direction and 8-foot shoulders.
 In the study area, the functional classification of SR 14 is a minor arterial.
-The speed limit is 25 mph in the vicinity of US 13, becomes 40 mph east of the entrance to the Harrington Midway Park Center, and becomes 50 mph at the Independent Bible Fellowship Church property.
+The speed limit is 25 mph in the vicinity of US 13 and the entrance to the Harrington Midway Park Center, becomes 35 mph at the Independent Bible Fellowship Church property, 40 mph in the vicinity of Doctor Smith Road, and increases to 50 mph east of Doctor Smith Road.
 The only signalized intersection in the study area is the intersection of SR 14 and US 13.
 There are side-mounted intersection ahead warning signs with yellow flashers for Butler Road/Airport Road located approximately 700 feet in advance of that intersection in both directions.